yairm210/Unciv/docs/Modders/Mod-file-structure/5-Miscellaneous-JSON-files.md

 Note that this file controls _declarative mod compatibility_ (Work in progress) - e.g. there's [uniques](../uniques.md#modoptions-uniques) to say your Mod should only or never be used as 'Permanent audiovisual mod'.
 Incompatibility filtering works so far between extension and base mods, but feel free to document known extension-to-extension incompatibilities using the same Unique now.
 Stay tuned!

-The file can have the following attributes, not including the values Unciv sets (no point in a mod author setting those):
+The file can have the following attributes, not including the values Unciv sets automatically:

 | Attribute | Type | | Notes |
 | --------- | ---- | ------- | ----- |